3liz/qgis-atlasprint/atlasprint/readme.md

 cd /srv/qgis/plugins
 wget "https://github.com/3liz/qgis-atlasprint/archive/master.zip"
 unzip master.zip
-mv qgis-atlasprint-master/atlasprintServer atlasprint
+mv qgis-atlasprint-master/atlasprint atlasprint
+rm -rf qgis-atlasprint-master
 ```

-#### Configure plugin for qgis sersver fcgi module:
+#### Configure plugin for QGIS server FCGI module:

-If you are using Nginx, Apache or supervisor to run the Qgis fcgi module you will need
+If you are using Nginx, Apache or supervisor to run the QGIS FCGI module you will need
 to define the `QGIS_PLUGINPATH` environment variable.

 Example with Apache: